 Diaphragmatic breathing – technique and benefits

 Now we are ready to take a deep breath, literally.
-Put a hand on your stomach and tray to breath against it, your tummy moving outwards.
-It this seems weird, try to lean on anything at your abdominal height (table, the fist of a friend…) and you will immediately feel you abdominal muscles activate to prevent pain from the inward pressure.
+Put a hand on your stomach and try to breathe against it, whith your tummy moving outwards.
+If it this seems weird, try to lean on anything at your abdominal height (table, the fist of a friend…) and you will immediately feel you abdominal muscles activate to prevent pain from the inbound pressure.
 This activation is what you need to feel.
 Inhaling is active, and the deeper, the more energy and muscles we need.

 But it doesn’t just move forward, if we do it correctly, and yes, you might have guessed it, it will also move outwards on the back, above our hips.
-There is plenty of space, and the lungs can expand for many liters of air.
+There is plenty of space, and the lungs can expand making space to many liters of air.